Twilight sleep: Pain management in labor

 Prior to the 20th century, childbirth predominantly happened in the home, without access to any medical interventions for pain management.
-Childbirth was a leading cause of death for women, largely due to the movement of childbirth from the home to hospitals in the early 20th century.
 Doctors (primarily, if not all men) were now managing the vast majority of childbirths as opposed to midwives or Doulas.
 Many women were fearful of the process of giving birth, creating a large desire for pain management.
 But despite the demands of female patients, little relief was offered before the mid-19th century.
 Chemical anesthesia during labor was first introduced in 1847, receiving support from women and reluctance from physicians.
 The legacy of the Bible in the Anglo-American medical community was clear.
 While pain relief was seen as a necessary part of surgery, many physicians viewed painful childbirth as a natural, divinely ordained punishment for Eve’s behavior in the Garden of Eden.
-Anesthesia's use was popularized in 1853 by Queen Victoria’s decision to use chloroform for pain relief during the birth of her eighth child.
+Anesthesia's use was popularized in 1853 by Queen Victoria’s decision to use chloroform for pain relief during the birth of her eighth child, Prince Leopold, Duke of Albany.